bvm/bvm/README.md

 4. Something similar to `npm run <script-name>`?
 Or is that out of scope?
 5. Ability to specify pre & post install commands in the configuration file (ties into #4 maybe... might be better to make it separate though)
 6. Ability to purge any binaries that haven't been run for X days.
 7. Some way for binaries to specify all their version numbers and the ability to get their latest.
-I'm thinking each binary manifest file may have a url to a global manifest file where all that data is stored.
+I'm thinking each binary manifest file may have a url to a global binary manifest file where all that data is stored.
-8. `gvm uninstall <binary name> <version>` or `gvm uninstall <url>`
-9. Checksums on paths to ensure downstream binaries stay constant.
+8. Checksums on paths to ensure downstream binaries stay constant.
-10. `gvm list` - Lists the installed binaries.
+9. `gvm list` - Lists the installed binaries.
-11. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
+10. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
-12. Support downstream binary dependencies.
+11. Support downstream binary dependencies.
-13. Ability to run a specific version of a binary when using `gvm resolve`
+12. Ability to run a specific version of a binary when using `gvm resolve`
-14. Ability to create aliases (ex. `deno2`)
+13. Ability to easily create aliases (ex. `deno2`)
+14. Require `--force` on `gvm install` if already installed.
+15. `gvm clear-url-cache` - Clear the url caches, but not the binary caches.

 ## Goals